MarcusMLarsson/Azure-Data-Engineer-Associate/PluralSightNotes/DataProcessing/Batch-Data.md

 form of multiple tables and multi-dimensonal structures against which queries are run.
 Disk-based technologies are relational database management systems (RDMS), often based on the SQL language.
 To improve query performance, multidimensonal databases or OLAP cubes are constructed.
-Designing a cube is an elaborate and lengthy process, and changing the cube‰s structure to adapt to dynamically changing business needs may be cumbersome.
+Designing a cube is an elaborate and lengthy process, and changing the cube√§s structure to adapt to dynamically changing business needs may be cumbersome.
 Cubes are pre-populated with data to answer specific queries and altough they increase performance, they are still not suitable for answering ad-hoc queries. <br> <br> Reading data from the hard disk is much slower (possibly hundreds of times)